-Thirteen RCTs (17 articles; n=7,425) evaluated an intervention for populations with screendetected IPV or who were considered at risk for IPV (Table 3).79-95 Seven (n=2,644) enrolled populations who were pregnant or had recently given birth who screened positive during routine prenatal care visits or maternity wards.79-84, 90 Of these, one RCT delivered the intervention to new parents in a committed relationship (couples, described as male and female partners) and all others targeted the intervention to pregnant or postpartum individuals.
-Six RCTs focused on nonpregnant populations, most recruited from screen-detected populations from various outpatient primary care settings (e.g., family medicine and family planning clinics), and one recruited from EDs (Table 3).
-In all included studies targeted toward individuals who screened positive for IPV, participants were categorized as women and/or females.
-No included study commented on gender or sexual identity in terms of trial eligibility or characteristics of enrolled participants.
-The one included study enrolling couples characterized partners as males and females.
-All but four RCTs were conducted in the United States, including one each in Australia and Norway and two in Hong Kong.
-Diverse categories and terms were used to describe the race/ethnicity of enrolled participants.
-Among the nine studies set in the United States, one was limited to African American women only and another enrolled mostly Black women (80%).
-Two RCTs enrolled mostly White participants (80 and 87%).
-In one RCT set in Hawaii, most participants were either Native Hawaiian/Pacific Islander (33%) or Asian/Filipino (28%).
-Other RCTs included populations that ranged from 23 to 59 percent White and also included other race/ethnicities primarily described as African American or Hispanic/Latino (Table 3).
-Most studies reported the mean age of enrolled participants, ranging from ages 24 to 38 years; in four RCTs studies that reported the proportion of participants by age range only, the majority were age 25 years or younger.80, 87, 88, 94
+Thirteen RCTs (17 articles; n=7,425) evaluated an intervention for populations with screendetected IPV or who were considered at risk for IPV (Table 3).80-96 Seven (n=2,644) enrolled populations who were pregnant or had recently given birth who screened positive during routine prenatal care visits or maternity wards.^{80-85, 91} Of these, one RCT delivered the intervention to new parents in a committed relationship (couples, described as male and female partners)85 and all others targeted the intervention to pregnant or postpartum women.
+Six RCTs focused on nonpregnant populations, most recruited from screen-detected populations from various outpatient primary care settings (e.g., family medicine and family planning clinics), and one recruited from EDs (Table 3).87 In all included studies targeted toward individuals who screened positive for IPV, participants were categorized as women and/or females and the one included study enrolling couples characterized partners as males and females.
+No included study described the characteristics of enrolled populations in terms of gender identity or sexual identity.
+All but four RCTs were conducted in the United States, including one each in Australia86 and Norway83 and two in Hong Kong.^{84, 90} Diverse categories and terms were used to describe the race/ethnicity of enrolled participants.
+Among the nine studies set in the United States, one was limited to African American women only81 and another enrolled mostly Black women (80%).87 Two RCTs enrolled mostly White participants (80 and 87%).^{88, 95} In one RCT set in Hawaii, most participants were either Native Hawaiian/Pacific Islander (33%) or Asian/Filipino (28%).81 Other RCTs included populations that ranged from 23 to 59 percent White and also included other race/ethnicities primarily described as African American or Hispanic/Latino (Table 3).
+Most studies reported the mean age of enrolled participants, ranging from ages 24 to 38 years; in four RCTs studies that reported the proportion of participants by age range only, the majority were age 25 years or younger.^{81, 88, 89, 95}